 Every single day, when something starts to feel stressful, remember this: either you have some control over the situation or you don’t.
 If you do have control, take immediate, strong, evasive action (like the zebra).
-That means, either gather information, talk to the person who can do something about it, prepare a contingency plan or make a list.
+That means, either gathering information, talking to the person who can do something about it, preparing a contingency plan, or making a list.
 In short, either do something or you’ll just have to adapt and “let it go”.

 How do you just let it go and stay sane?
 Use the “one-week” rule: if this won’t be a big deal a week from now, drop it.
 It’s time to adapt and change your perception of the event or person.
 Say to yourself, “They’re having a bad day” or “I can survive, I always have in the past.”
 Life is short.
 If it is still an issue a week from now, take action.
 In short, let go of what you can’t control.